edoardottt/edovshitler/README.md

 Download :satellite:
 ----------

-WITH PIP --> pip install edovshitler
+- GIT command on prompt: git -clone https://github.com/edoardottt/edovshitler.git

-GIT command on prompt: git -clone https://github.com/edoardottt/edovshitler.git
+- Download by Browser on: https://github.com/edoardottt/edovshitler

-Download by Browser on: https://github.com/edoardottt/edovshitler
+- WITH PIP --> pip install edovshitler

 Usage :computer:
 ---------

-1) Download the repository
+1. Download the repository

-2) Execute the /dist/initdb.py file for initialize the database (or follow the step 4)
+2. Execute the /dist/initdb.py file for initialize the database (or follow the step 4)

-3) How to play:
+3. How to play:

-      3a) run the edovshitler.bat file by clicking two times on it
+      3a. run the edovshitler.bat file by clicking two times on it

       OR

-      3b) with a command prompt in edovshitler folder type edovshitler and ENTER
+      3b. with a command prompt in edovshitler folder type edovshitler and ENTER

       OR

-      3c) double click on /dist/game.exe file
+      3c. double click on /dist/game.exe file

-4) If you want to reset the database:
+4. If you want to reset the database:

-      4a) run the reset.bat file by clicking two times on it
+      4a. run the reset.bat file by clicking two times on it

       OR

-      4b) with a command prompt in edovshitler folder type reset and ENTER
+      4b. with a command prompt in edovshitler folder type reset and ENTER

       OR

-      4c) double click on /dist/initdb.py file
+      4c. double click on /dist/initdb.py file

-5) Have fun playing it!
+5. Have fun playing it!
 :zap::zap::zap: